 In the wake of Pluto’s reclassification in 2006 as a dwarf planet, I wrote a book titled “The Case for Pluto: How a Little Planet Made a Big Difference,” which stood up for the little guy and also laid out the larger story of the search for planets.
 Publisher’s Weekly said I presented the popular and scientific issues surrounding Pluto’s status “in a winning fashion.”
 D. Wayne Dworsky of the San Francisco Book Review called the book a “must read,” and it was a finalist for the AAAS/Subaru SB&F Prize in 2011.
 Even Caltech astronomer Mike Brown, the guy who confessed to “killing” the dwarf planet, acknowledged that “The Case for Pluto” is the place to start “if you need to argue Pluto.”

 I left NBC News in 2015, and became aerospace and science editor for GeekWire, a Seattle-based tech site that was founded by fellow alumni of the Seattle P-I. I made the transition to contributing editor at GeekWire in 2020.
-You can keep track of the stories I write for GeekWire via this author page.
+You can keep track of my stories on GeekWire via this author page.

 I’m listed in the Marquis Who’s Who in America and currently serve as president of the Council for the Advancement of Science Writing.
 To learn still more about me, check out “The Case for Pluto” website, AlanBoyle.com and Family.Boyle.Net.

 Quite an impressive profile!
 I’m very pleased to meet you.